the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 The condition matches the incoming `searchTerm` pattern with the title property of the item from your list.
 You can do that with the built-in `includes` JavaScript functionality.
 When the pattern matches, it returns true and the item stays in the list; when the pattern doesn't match, the item is removed from the list.
-Don't forget to match the capitalizion on both strings to the letter, as there will be mismatches between the search term 'redux' and an item title 'Redux'.
-Since we are working on a immutable list and return a new list by using the filter function, the original list in the local state isn't modified at all.
+Don't forget to match the capitalization on both strings to the letter, as there will be mismatches between the search term 'redux' and an item title 'Redux'.
+Since we are working on an immutable list and return a new list by using the filter function, the original list in the local state isn't modified at all.

 We cheated a bit using JavaScript ES7 features, but these aren't present in ES5.
 For ES5, use the `indexOf()` function to get the index of the item in the list instead.
 When the item is in the list, `indexOf()` will return its index in the array.